charmed-kubernetes/metallb-operator/charms/metallb-speaker/README.md

 Upstream documentation can be found here : <https://metallb.universe.tf/>

 The metallb-speaker charm is meant to be used together with the metallb-controller charm.
-For information about deployment, usage, and more, please refer to the metallb-bundle documentation.
+For information about deployment, usage, and more, please refer to <https://ubuntu.com/kubernetes/docs/metallb>.